-After cleaning, refill and even out the litter to avoid kitty pee from pooling at the bottom of the box and making it stinky.
-Your cat will usually take around 20 seconds to cover its poop and pat down the litter and contentedly leave the box if it is fully satisfied.
+After cleaning, refill and even out the litter to avoid kitty pee from pooling in the bottom of the box and making it stinky.
+Your cat will usually take around 20 seconds to cover its poop and pat down the litter and leave the box if it is fully satisfied.

 - A Box of Evidence

 Before changing your cat’s type of litter box, you may want to consider this first- how old and clean is your kitty’s toilet?
 Cats, like humans, are finicky and they are drawn to new and clean things.
 Having a litter box accumulate more than 24 hours of gunk can discourage your cat from enjoying its private time.
 If you have a fussier cat, you may even need to remove the used litter at least twice a day.

 In addition to removing used litter regularly, have a general box cleaning at least once a month – weekly if the litter is non-clumping, since all of the litter will have to be replaced.
 You will also have to change the litter box from time to time if regular scrubbing no longer removes the stink.
 There is no need to use enzymatic fluids.
 Forget citrus scented-cleaners too, since cats dislike citrus fruits.